-In the process of applying the Company's accounting policies, the Board of Directors has made the following judgments after taking into consideration the impacts of COVID-19 outbreak as explained in note 2b, which have the most significant effect on the amounts recognised in the financial statements:
+In the process of applying the Company's accounting policies, the Board of Directors has made the following judgments, which have the most significant effect on the amounts recognised in the financial statements:

 Going concern

 The Company's Board of Directors has made an assessment of the Company's ability to continue as a going concern and is satisfied that the Company has the resources to continue in business for the foreseeable future.
 Furthermore, the Board of Directors is not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
 Therefore, the financial statements continue to be prepared on the going concern basis.